However, the growth in air traffic is increasing. As a result, the industry must remain vigilant, avoiding the trap of complacency.

 No Data Found

-Evolution of the Fatal Accident Rate of Aircraft Generations and Air Traffic
+Evolution of the hull loss Accident Rate of Aircraft Generations and Air Traffic